vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 Changed type of partition 'Linux' to 'Linux LVM'
 ```

-Finally we write the changes to disk with "w"
+Finally, we write the changes to disk with "w"

 ```bash
 Command (m for help): w